 Jump to section:

 Find both tails of your yarn skein (if using Omegacryl, use both tails - one on the inside, one on the outside), place the end(s) in a notch on the bottom arm of your tool.
-Wrap yarn around the tool the number of times indicated on the tassel revolution count guide.
+Wrap yarn around the tool the number of times indicated on the tassel revolution count guide (last step).
 Finish wrapping, place yarn in any notch on bottom arm (same arm you started on) cut yarn off the skein.

 Cut a piece of yarn three times the width of yarn bundle.
 Hold tool so the arm with the yarn ends in the notches aka bottom arm is facing down while the other top arm is facing up .
 Thread the new piece of yarn through the center of your yarn bundle.